 - Stopping buying things new.
 Save the planet, save your wallet.
 If I need something, I will never go out and purchase it brand new from a store.
 I will see if I can make it, borrow it or purchase it second hand.
 This includes my car, furniture, kitchenware, jewellery and yes, all my clothes.
 Did you know that Fast fashion is second only to oil as the world’s largest polluter?
 Yikes, I think I’ll stick to my local op shops.

 - Develop skills.
 I taught myself skills that interested me, which also could save me money.
 I cut my own hair, grow my own herbs, thread my own eyebrows and can do a thing or two with a sewing machine.
-I am still learning everyday, and constantly trying to develop new skills.
+Still learning everyday, I am constantly trying to develop new skills.
 That being said, do go to a professional when you need to.
 I tried to service my own car, and let’s just say – I’ll leave that to my mechanic.

 - Look before you spend.
 Before embracing the frugal lifestyle, I would choose restaurants and events oh a whim.
 Now, if I am about to have a meal in the area, want my annual massage – I’ll hop onto Groupon and see if there are any deals I can take advantage of.
 It is always worth it to take an extra minute to search for deals online before making a purchase.